Big Brother (Dutch TV series) season 1: Martin

 Martin was the first-ever evictee in Big Brother.
 He was a 32-year-old company owner from Spijkenisse.

 Maurice

 Maurice was always struggling with ping pong, widely believed to be the main reason to be ousted early on the show.

 Mona

 Mona Rooth-de Leeuw was a 29-year-old barwoman from Amsterdam.
 She replaced Tara on Day 15 and she took a 10,000 Guilder bribe from Big Brother on Day 43.

 Ruud

 Ruud Benard was a 44-year-old sport masseur from Breda.
 He was the oldest housemate in the house and made it to the final, finishing second.

 Sabine

-Sabine Wendel was a 25-year-old saleswoman from Tilburg.
+Sabine Wendel was a 25-year-old fashion stylist from Tilburg.
 She was the second to be evicted on Day 36.

 Tara

 Tara van den Bergh was a 20-year-old police constable from Amsterdam.
-She became the first person ever to walk away.
+She became the first person to walk away.
 Tara left on Day 10 due to being bored.